kmisener/memory-tile/README.md

 ## Description

 _Memory-Tile game application is a simple memory game based on North American popular culture.
 The user can select a deck they wish to play from the menu.
  The app will then randomly shuffle the 30 card deck and place the cards on the game board face down.
-The user will choose a card the card will then be flipped over for the user to see.
+The user will choose a card.
+The card will then be flipped over for the user to see.
 Next the user will choose another card on the game board trying to match the first card chosen.
-If the card are a match they will remain flipped over and will no longer be selectable.
+If the cards are a match they will remain flipped over and will no longer be selectable.
 If they are not a match they will both be flipped back over.
 This will continute until the user has matched all the cards in the deck._